-THIS VEHICLE CONFORMS TO ALL APPLI CABLE U.S. FEDERAL MOTOR VEHICLE SAFETY, BUMPER, AND THEFT PREVENTION STANDARDS IN EFFECT ON THE DATE OF MANUFACTURE SHOWN ABOVE.
+THIS VEHICLE CONFORMS TO ALL APPLICABLE U.S. FEDERAL MOTOR VEHICLE SAFETY, BUMPER, AND THEFT PREVENTION STANDARDS IN EFFECT ON THE DATE OF MANUFACTURE SHOWN ABOVE.

-The other label is the Certification label, found on the rear edge of the driver's door.
+The Certification label is also found on the rear edge of the driver's door.
 It tells you the gross weight capacity of your vehicle, called the Gross Vehicle Weight Rating (GVWR).
 The GVWR includes the weight of the vehicle, all occupants, fuel and cargo.
 Never exceed the GVWR for your vehicle, or the Gross Axle Weight Rating (GAWR) for either the front or rear axle.